New Cupra Tavascan electric SUV production still on hold

 Under the skin, the Tavascan will ride on the same MEB platform that will soon form the basis of a huge range of VW Group electric vehicles.
 As Cupra’s halo model, it will pack the most potent drivetrain that MEB can handle.
 A twin-motor set-up (one on each axle for four-wheel drive) delivers a total of 302bhp, translating into a 0-62mph time of less than 6.5 seconds.
 A 77kWh battery pack promises a 280-mile range.

-Axel Andorff joined SEAT as board member for technical development in the spring.
-In his first interview, he talks about the challenges of developing the VW Group’s small electric vehicles.
+Axel Andorff joined SEAT as board member for technical development in the spring of 2019.
+In his first interview in September 2019, he talked about the challenges of developing the VW Group’s small electric vehicles.

 Q: Your team at SEAT is leading development of the VW Group’s new ‘MEB entry’ platform for smaller cars.
 Has the process actually started?